 Application Note: User authentication data refers to information that users must provide to authenticate themselves to the TSF.
 Examples include passwords, personal identification numbers, and fingerprint profiles.
 User authentication data does not include the user's identity.
-The ST must specify the authentication mechanism that makes use of the user authentication data to verify a user's identity.
+The ST must specify the authentication mechanism that uses authentication data to verify user identity.

-This component does not require that any user be authorized to modify their own authentication information; it only states that it is permissible.
-It is not necessary that requests to modify authentication data require reauthentication of the requester's identity at the time of the request.
+This component does not require that any user be authorized to modify his/her own authentication information; it only states that it is permissible.
+Requests to modify authentication data do not require reauthentication of the requester's identity.

-5.1.46.1 FMT_MTD.1.1 The TSF shall restrict the ability to modify or observe the set of audited events to CSSOs and authorized system administrators.
+5.1.42.3 FMT_MTD.1.1c The TSF shall restrict the ability to [selection: modify [assignment: or observe]] the [assignment: set of audited events] to [assignment: CSSOs and authorized system administrators].

-Application Note: The set of audited events are the subset of auditable events that will be audited by the TSF.
+Application Note: The set of audited events identified in the assignment is a subset of the events that will be audited by the TSF.
 The term set is used loosely here and refers to the total collection of possible ways to control which audit records get generated; this could be by type of record, identity of user, identity of object, etc.

-It is an important aspect of audit that users not be able to effect which of their actions are audited, and therefore must not have control over or knowledge of the selection of an event for auditing.
+It is an important aspect of audit that users are not able to effect which of their actions are audited, and, therefore, must not have control over or knowledge of the selection of an event for auditing.

-5.1.47.1 FMT_MTD.1.1 The TSF shall restrict the ability to create, delete, and clear the audit trail to CSSOs and authorized system administrators.
+5.1.42.4 FMT_MTD.1.1d The TSF shall restrict the ability to [selection: modify] the [assignment: TSF representation of time] to the [assignment: CSSOs and authorized system administrators].